-Sixth Form students are trusted role models for younger pupils.
+Sixth form students are trusted role models for younger pupils.
 Demonstrating the highest of standards in appearance forms part of their leadership responsibilities.
 We expect our sixth form students to wear professional business dress to school at all times.
-Please visit the school website for further details.
+Please visit the sixth form website for further details.